macOS 13 Ventura announced: new features, everything you need to know

 macOS 13 Features

+System Preferences finally sees a redesign for the first time on the Mac, making it easier to find those settings when you need to.

-Stage Manager is an evolution of Continuity, which allows you to sort apps into groups, which can be accessed on the left of the desktop.
+Stage Manager is an evolution of Continuity and multitasking that's also on iPadOS 16, which allows you to sort apps into groups, which can be accessed on the left of the desktop.

-You can drag and drop files in a much easier way here too.
+You can drag and drop files in a much easier way here too, by going to this sidebar and the app will appear in the center, making it easier for you to drag it into a specific place in the app.

+Photos see some improvements, with the ability to use Apple Music in Photo Memories, where you can add a track into one of these albums instead.

 Inspired by Messages in iOS 16, you can choose to have some emails remind you again in an hour, to help with your workflow.